Clustering in eZ Platform refers to setting up your installation with several web servers for handling more load and/or for failover.

 - Shared database (using MySQL/MariaDB)

-- Shared filesystem (using NFS, or S3)
+- Shared binary files (using NFS, or S3)

 For further details on requirements, see Requirements page.